Professional Practice Consultant

 6. How much does it cost?

-Each joint 90 minute meeting is £150.
-If you use Divorce & Separation Solutions and reach an agreement the total cost should be less than £500 each for finance mediation.
+Each joint 90 minute meeting is £180.
+If you use Divorce & Separation Solutions and reach an agreement the total cost should be less than £800 each for finance mediation.
 For child contact mediation the fees are usually less.
-If the arrangements were made just using solicitors the cost could be over £2,000 each.
 Mediation can cost a quarter of the price and take a quarter of the time of going to court.

 7. Is it legally binding?